PPE Doesn't Fit Women & It's Endangering Them

 Against this backdrop, though, there is another, equally pressing issue, chafing against the noses and chins of the women who make up 77% of the NHS workforce: the size of PPE.

-There are many biological differences between male and female bodies.
-One is that female faces and bodies tend to be smaller than male faces and bodies.
-However, this doesn’t seem to be a consideration, as women are required to wear PPE "designed to fit the default European male face and body shape," according to Dr Sarah Hallett, chair of the BMA Junior Doctors Committee.
+There are many biological differences between cis-male and cis-female bodies.
+One is that cis-female faces and bodies tend to be smaller than cis-male faces and bodies.
+However, this doesn’t seem to be a consideration, as women are required to wear PPE "designed to fit the default European male face and body shape," according to Dr. Sarah Hallett, chair of the BMA Junior Doctors Committee.

 Advertisement